kasperfm/VRRacer-by-VRBoys/README.md

 We got inspired by Star Wars podracer and the Wipeout games for Playstation, when we made this game.

 # Notes
-As you can see there is *a lot* of unused code in this Unity project.
+- As you can see there is *a lot* of unused code in this Unity project.
 The only excuse is.. well.. we had 48 hours in total to come up with a cool game idea, then make and test the game.
 So we had to borrow code from around the interwebz too.
+- The "VRBoys" tag, were our team name for the gamejam ;-)